 Well, you might want to rethink your place here in terms of a guide or a director.
 Letting people walk on their own, but providing the right cues at appropriate times to keep things on course and arrive consistently at the appropriate conclusion: a conversion.

 “Think of Inbound Marketing as the way we do marketing nowadays.
 It’s a strategy based around attracting customers by creating valuable content and experiences tailored to their needs and wants”

 It’s not something you can do all at once, though.
 Each stage of the buyer’s journey calls for different content to address different marketing objectives: attracting customers, converting them, closing sales…

-So today, we are going to explore the ideas of inbound marketing and the buyer’s journey from a video standpoint, pinpointing the styles that are most suited for each stage.
+So today at Yum Yum Videos, we are going to explore the ideas of inbound marketing and the buyer’s journey from a video standpoint, pinpointing the styles that are most suited for each stage.

 Think of “inbound marketing” as the way we do marketing nowadays.
 It’s a strategy based around attracting customers by creating valuable content and experiences tailored to their needs and wants.